My planning and expediting coaching grind up circumstances

 Beyond that, he might start by using temporary and contract workers who could transition into full-time employment.

 These moves will reduce, but will not eliminate, Zellon's non-billable hours.
-But such hours could now be used to oversee the office to make sure it's running efficiently, build relationships with clients and expand the firm's market share, Bruder said.
+But such hours could now be used to oversee the office to make sure it's running efficiently, build relationships with clients and expand the firm's market share, Coach Bruder said.

 To find translators and interpreters who meet Zellon's high standards, he should write a job description that includes ethical and professional standards, Bruder said.
 Then he must make sure everyone working for his company follows it at all times.

-As Sonora Translators and Interpreters grows, it can begin a 10- to 15-year ascent toward building enough equity to make the business attractive to potential buyers, Bruder said.
+As Sonora Translators and Interpreters grows, it can begin a 10- to 15-year ascent toward building enough equity to make the business attractive to potential buyers, Coach Bruder said.

 A lucrative sale would be a rewarding payoff for Zellon's years of discipline